General Frameworks for Conditional Two-Sample Testing: Introduction

 Our next contribution is to introduce two general frameworks for conditional two-sample testing.
-The first framework effectively addresses the issue pointed out by \citet{yan2022nonparametric}.
+The first framework effectively addresses the challenge arising from the deterministic nature of the group indicator in conditional two-sample testing.
 In particular, we develop a generic method that converts any conditional independence test into a conditional two-sample test.
-This general method directly transfers the asymptotic properties of a conditional independence test computed using $\{(X_i,Y_i,Z_i)\}_{i=1}^n \iid P_{XYZ}$ to the setting of conditional two-sample testing (\Cref{Theorem: Converting C2ST into CIT}).
-At the heart of this approach is the concentration property of a Binomial random variable to its mean, which facilitates the effective construction of i.i.d.~samples drawn from $P_{XYZ}$ (see \Cref{Algorithm: Converting C2ST into CIT}).
-This development paves a way to leverage any existing methods for conditional independence testing in the literature, thereby expanding the range of tools available to practitioners for conducting two-sample tests.
+This general method directly transfers the asymptotic properties of a conditional independence test computed using $\{(X_i,Y_i,Z_i)\}_{i=1}^n \iid P_{XYZ}$ to the setting of conditional two-sample testing, as we show in \Cref{Theorem: Converting C2ST into CIT}.
+At the heart of this approach is the concentration property of a Binomial random variable around its mean, which facilitates the effective construction of i.i.d.~samples drawn from $P_{XYZ}$ (see Algorithm~\ref{Algorithm: Converting CIT into C2ST}).
+This development paves the way for leveraging any existing methods for conditional independence testing in the literature, thereby expanding the range of tools available to practitioners for conducting two-sample tests.